 It seems these religions have one thing in common: they all worship a character known as God.
 Even though the books and methods of following are different, the particular behavior of worship is generally the same.
 People all over the world bow down to worship something they can't see.
 The common term for this is “praying.”

-Muslim is another very prominent religion of the world that is popular in the middle east.
+Islam is another very prominent religion of the world that is popular in the Middle-East.
 It tells of the connection between man and a supreme-being "Allah" (God).
 "The Qur’an" or “Koran” is the book used to learn about the behavior between man and "Allah."

-The Hebrew religion was around long before the coming of Christ.
+Judaism was around long before the coming of Christ.
 It claims it’s home to be the country of Israel.
 The most holy of places for this religion is the City of Jerusalem.
-Jesus was thought to be Hebrew.
-Some of the Christian Bible was taken from Hebrew history.
+Jesus was born into Judaism, so it makes sense that much of the Christian Bible was taken from Judaism history.

 Christianity is popular in Europe and in western civilizations.
 It worships the character "Jesus" who did something very special -- he communicated directly with God.
 The "Holy Bible" is the book used to teach followers about Jesus.